thorpej/CoPicoVision/README.md

 The -5V rail is generated using an ICL7660A charge pump chip.

 ### Clock and reset generation
-The clock circuit on the CoPicoVision is as simple as it gets: it's simply a 3.579545 MHz DIP-8 oscillator can that drives the whole thing.
-The CPUCLK signal is sent directly from the oscillator to the Z80, the M1 wait-state generator, and the SN76489AN and AY-3-8190 sound chips.
-The Pi Pico that generates the video has its own clock, so none of the complicated clock circuitry from the original ColecoVision is necessary.
+On the first revision of the CoPicoVision, the clock circuit was as simple as it gets: a simply a 3.579545 MHz DIP-8 oscillator can that drove the whole thing, providing CPUCLK signal to the Z80, the M1 wait-state generator, and the SN76489AN sound chip.

+When the Super Game Module enhancements were added in rev 2.0, this clock was also provided to the AY-3-8190 sound chip, which was actually a mistake on my part, and it required an annoying work-around to divide CPUCLK by 2 for the AY-3-8190.

+So, in rev 3.0, the clock circuit was completely overhauled to use a 14.31818 MHz oscillator to generate the base clock, which is fed into a 74HCT161 binary counter that is used to divide the base frequency by 4 (CPUCLK - 3.579545 MHz) and 8 (AYCLK - 1.789773 MHz).

-The reset circuit is also very simple.
-It's based on the DS1813 reset generator IC, which also de-bounces the reset button.
+The reset circuit is based on the DS1813 reset generator IC, which also de-bounces the reset button.
 There is a small RC network that makes the power-on-reset slightly longer than a manual reset.

 ### Address decoding and memory
 Address decoding is performed using 2 GAL22V10 programmable logic devices.